IvoNet/docker-mysql/README.md

 ## Why

 My version of the MySql image exposes a `/testdata` folder and that folder is monitored for changes.
-When changes detected it will execute it on the running database.
+When changes detected, it will execute it on the running database.
 You can put testdata `*.sql` files there.
 Note that the files will also be removed from that folder after it has been consumed against the db.
-Only `*.sql` files will be cunsumed. all other files will be ignored.
+Only `*.sql` files will be consumed. all other files will be ignored.
 A log file in that folder will give feedback on what happened.

 ## A docker compose example